worldbank/metadata-editor-docs/docs/documenting_geographic.md

 - Click on DATA in the navigation bar.
 The data import page will be displayed.
 Select the data file(s) to be imported, then click `IMPORT`.

 The metadata that will be extracted will be automatically entered in the relevant metadata elements.
 What can be extracted depends on the data format, and on what the data producer may have included in the data files.
 Typically, the following metadata will be extracted: Filename, Bounding boxes, Reference system, Features (for vector datasets), Bands, and more.

+NOTE: This metadata extraction feature was introduced in version 1.1 of the Metadata Editor.
+It is not available in version 1.0.
+It makes use of an open-source Python library developed by the World Bank.
+See https://github.com/worldbank/geometadatatools.

 ### Enter additional metadata